 DCJ is able to pursue Rentstart Bond Loan debt in accordance with the provisions in the Rentstart Bond Loan Agreement.

 - Appeals Policy

 Appealing decisions or actions

-If a Rentstart Bond Loan client disagrees with a decision FACS has made, they should first discuss their concerns with a Client Service Officer by phoning the Housing Contact Centre on 1800 422 322.
+If a Rentstart Bond Loan client disagrees with a decision DCJ has made, they should first discuss their concerns with a Client Service Officer by phoning the Housing Contact Centre on 1800 422 322.

 The next step, if they still believe DCJ has made an incorrect decision, is to ask for a formal review of the decision.
 For information on how reviews work, the client can ask a Client Service Officer for a copy of the fact sheet appeals and reviewing decisions, or read the policy Client Service Delivery and Appeals.